The Securities Litigation Review: United Kingdom - England & Wales

 In market conduct proceedings, where the FCA determines that a criminal penalty is warranted, it will prosecute the offence through the criminal courts in the same manner as any other applicable prosecutor.

 The overwhelming majority of FCA administrative actions against authorised firms and listed issuers are settled at an early stage.
 Firms are typically incentivised to do so by factors such as reputational concerns, management time and distraction and the availability of a discount of up to 30 per cent on the financial penalty.53 Individuals being investigated will be facing potential loss of their livelihood by being banned from regulated positions, or a substantial fine, and may well be less incentivised by such factors (and indeed may opt to fast-track referral of the case to the Upper Tribunal).

 There is no judicial oversight of the regulator's decision to settle a civil or administrative matter, although the FCA must have regard to its statutory objectives when agreeing a settlement.
 However, the settlement scheme does not apply to civil or criminal proceedings brought in the courts.

 In criminal proceedings, a guilty plea will be a mitigating factor in the court's assessment of an appropriate sentence for a criminal conviction (often meriting up to a 30 per cent reduction in sentence) and a prosecutor retains discretion about the selection of charges that may be brought.
-The prosecutor may even go so far as to present a recommended sentence to the court.
 While a prosecutor can decide which charges to bring, it is ultimately for the court to decide what sentence is appropriate in all the circumstances.
-The courts have in the past expressed displeasure with a prosecutor presenting a recommended sentence as a 'done deal'.56

 iv Sentencing and liability